Data terminal equipment: Networking

 A general rule is that DCE devices provide the clock signal (internal clocking) and the DTE device synchronizes on the provided clock (external clocking).

-This term is also generally used in the Telco and Cisco equipment context to designate a network device, such as terminals, personal computers but also routers and bridges, that's unable or configured not to generate clock signals.
-Hence a direct PC to PC Ethernet connection can also be called a DTE to DTE communication.
-This communication is done via an Ethernet crossover cable as opposed to a PC to DCE (hub, switch, or bridge) communication which is done via an Ethernet straight cable.
+This term is also generally used in the Telco and Cisco equipment context to designate a network device, such as terminals, personal computers, but also routers and bridges, that is unable or configured not to generate clock signals.
+Hence, a direct PC to PC Ethernet connection can also be called a DTE to DTE communication.
+This communication is done via an Ethernet crossover cable as opposed to a PC to DCE (hub, switch, or bridge) communication, which is done via an Ethernet straight cable.

 V.35 is a high-speed serial interface designed to support both higher data rates and connectivity between DTEs (data-terminal equipment) or DCEs (data-communication equipment) over digital lines.